freemansoft/eventhubs-sanbox-azure/README.md

 | Consumer Group |	Consumer Group |
 | Offset |	Offset |

-An EventHub `cluster` is an Azure provisioning and resource concept
+* An EventHub `cluster` is an Azure provisioning and resource concept
+* Creating an EventHubs `cluster` creates a dedicated cluster. **Do not do that** while experimenting experimentation

 ## Authorization
 This project configures authorizaton for both Shared Access Signature (SAS) and Azure AD roles.